 When initially constructed 126 years ago, the Lake Isle dam stemmed the Hutchinson River's flow, created a man-made lake for area residents, and provided drinking water to the city of New Rochelle.
 Today, the dam and its lake are surrounded by several residential communities in Eastchester and New Rochelle.

 Additionally, the dam is upstream from Mount Vernon and immediately north of the Hutchinson River Parkway.
 Since the company that owned the dam went insolvent over 30 years ago, the structure is absent an owner.
-In 2020 the Lake Isle dam was rated unsound by the State of New York's Department of Environmental Conservation (NYS DEC), this report indicated that the dam is structurally compromised in certain areas and could break if enough pressure builds up on its drainage system.
+In 2020 the Lake Isle dam was rated unsound by the State of New York's Department of Environmental Conservation (NYS DEC).
+This report indicated that the dam is structurally compromised in certain areas and could break if enough pressure builds up on its drainage system.
 In the aftermath of the NYS DEC's 2020 findings, a state lawsuit has been filed.
 At the moment, there is no municipality claiming responsibility for Eastchester's segment of the dam.
-With costs ranging from six to twenty million dollars, Westchester County requests the assistance of our federal legislative representatives in creating a system to pay for this repair among the surrounding municipalities, preparing a plan to renovate the dam, and providing the proper allocation of federal funds to go toward the project's ultimate completion.
+With costs ranging from six to twenty million dollars, Westchester County is asking, on behalf of the surrounding municipalities, for the assistance of our federal legislative representatives in creating a system to pay for this repair which will have to be processed and managed by the surrounding municipalities, and would include preparing a plan to renovate the dam, and providing the proper allocation of federal funds to go toward the project's ultimate completion as this is a life safety issue in Westchester County.